mr258876/Project_Vision_L/README.md

 - Affected by the risk control policy of Hoyoverse, the API directly returns error code 1034 in some cases.
 Current solution is to use Hoyolab app on your phone and check your resin, then the resin function on the vision should behave normally.
 #### How to control the Vision through APIs?
 - Please reference to [API Refernece Manual](apiReference.md) for more details about the management APIs.

+### Compilation considerations
+If you encounter errors during compilation, please:
+- Confirm that the support library is installed and the library path is configured correctly
+- Remove SD/SDMMC libraries from Arduino Library Manager
+- Remove the Adafruit Zero DMA library
+Then try recompile.
+If problem still exists, bring up an issue for help.